aister/Mashu/README.md

 - Get pinned post: the message should have **pinned** or **pin** in the content.
 The bot will give you the link to the pinned post.
 - Get latest post: the message shouldn't have **pinned** or **pin** in the content.
 The bot will get the latest post, ignoring the pinned post if there's any.

-### Translate
-Translate from any language (that Google Translate supported) into English, the part that needs translating should be put inside the quotation marks.

 ### Stat
 Give a overview of the stat of the bot, how much memory it is using, and other stats as well.